totten/bknix/doc/install-developer.md

 After downloading, the programs are available in `/nix/var/nix/profiles/per-user/$USER/bknix-dfl`, but they're not ready to use on the command line.

 You need to setup the environment.
-The helper script `use-bknix` will do this, ie
+The helper script `use-bknix` will do this, as in:

 ```
-eval $(use-bknix dfl)
+use-bknix dfl -s
 ```

 In the example below, observe how we get access to a new version of `php`: